zatoichi-labs/page/README.md

-# page: Python Bindings for the age encryption tool
+# pyrageencrypt: Python Bindings for the age encryption tool

-age is a simple, secure and modern encryption tool with small explicit keys, no config options, and UNIX-style composability.
+AGE (actually good encryption) is a simple, secure and modern encryption tool with small explicit keys, no config options, and UNIX-style composability.
 The format specification is at [age-encryption.org/v1](https://age-encryption.org/v1).

-page is a Python library using the Rust implementation of the age tool.
-It is pronounced like the Japanese [パゲ](https://translate.google.com/#view=home&op=translate&sl=ja&tl=en&text=%E3%83%91%E3%82%B2) (with a hard g).
+pyrageencrypt is a Python library using the Rust implementation of the age tool.
+It is pronounced with a hard "g" like the Japanese [パゲ](https://translate.google.com/#view=home&op=translate&sl=ja&tl=en&text=%E3%83%91%E3%82%B2)

 To discuss the spec or other age related topics, please email [the mailing list](https://groups.google.com/d/forum/age-dev) at